- Low-pitched knocking, detonation, or thumping sounds are heard only at idle speed or slightly above.

 |

-Inspect for sticking and inclusions more than 1/3 of the depth of the drive belt groove.
+Inspect for adhesion and inclusions over more than 1/3 of the drive belt groove depth.

 |